- 91% of B2B marketers use content marketing

-- Introducing Microsoft Stories website showcasing internal stories with branded content
+- Exploring the Microsoft Stories website showcasing internal stories with branded content

-Indeed, many of the world’s biggest companies – both B2B and B2C – understand its value.
-From Richard Branson and Virgin, to Nike, Red Bull, Innocent and LinkedIn, these individuals and organisations have a dedicated focus on their content marketing objectives and are spending more money than ever on their content marketing strategy – by up to 33% in some case.
+Many of the world’s biggest companies – both B2B and B2C – understand its value.
+From Richard Branson and Virgin, to Nike, Red Bull, Innocent and LinkedIn, these individuals and organisations have a dedicated focus on their content marketing objectives and are spending more money than ever on their content marketing strategy.

 One company that has led the way from the beginning is Microsoft.
 For some, hearing the words content marketing and Microsoft together may come as a bit of a surprise, but it was back in 2004 that they launched the first major corporate blog.
 If we go back even further it was a certain Mr. Bill Gates that coined the phrase “Content is king” in 1996.
 Fast forward 20 years and you’d have to say he was (and still is) right!
 Nowadays it’s far more difficult to find a company that doesn’t blog rather than one that does.
 So why does content resonate so much with all of us?

 Simply, we all love a good story.
 People want to know more about the people working at company X, they want an insight into a brand, they want to know what happened at their favourite event, what the guest speaker had to say, who attended and why.

 And the reason Microsoft and so many other companies, both big and small, do it?
 It’s their chance to reach an ever growing audience, and ultimately entice a consumer to do business with them.
 It’s their chance to say, “hey, we’re cool, we have personality, we know about the industry, we’re innovative, and while your reading, here’s something great about us and our products/services/people”.

 (We recently asked if the traditional ‘blog’ is dead.
 Find out why we were asking and what we discovered here).